How to Get Cast in a ‘Spider-Man’ Movie

 Which “Spider-Man” movies are currently casting or filming?

-Spider-Man Homecoming
+Spider-Man

 Where can you find “Spider-Man” casting calls and auditions?

-Spider-Man 2
+Spider-Man

 Who are the top “Spider-Man” casting directors?

 Francine Maisler led the casting teams on both the Raimi “Spider-Man” trilogy and Webb’s double feature.
-However, when Sony struck its licensing deal with Disney in 2016, “Spider-Man” officially joined the Marvel Cinematic Universe, and Sarah Finn, who casts many other MCU films, took the helm for the installments starring Holland.
+However, when Sony struck its licensing deal with Disney in 2016, Spider-Man officially joined the Marvel Cinematic Universe, and Sarah Finn, who casts many other MCU films, took the helm for the installments starring Holland.

 If you do find yourself in Finn’s audition room, expect to have a good experience.
 “A question we ask a lot is, ‘Did you accomplish what you came in here wanting to do today?
 Do you feel like you did the work that you prepared?’
-Hopefully we can honor that,” Finn said.
+Hopefully we can honor that,” Finn told us.
 “I understand and have an amazing amount of compassion for what actors go through and how hard they work—what it means to them every time they come in for an audition.
 We want to honor that and let people know that when you’re doing your best work, you never know where that’s going to land you.
 In the Marvel world, there were many actors who auditioned for one part in a Marvel film or another project and got cast years later in something else.
 When you do good work and show up every day, we take note.
 We remember that, and hopefully it turns into something down the line.”

 Spider-Man: No Way Home